maratsalem/MaraSalem_hw6TH_csi3150_fs2024/readme.md

 ### Step 5: Final Testing

 After completing all the steps above, it's important to test the functionality of your quiz app.
-Here's how you can test it
+Here's how you can test it:

-:

 1. **Testing Locally**:
    - Open the `index.html` file in your browser.